Updated September 2025–Some say that there are over 30,000 castles in some shape or form in Ireland.

 A cool feature of the tower includes a spiral stone staircase, a rooftop reading room, and unique furnishings from the early 20th century.

-Helen’s Tower is now managed by the Irish Landmark Trust.
-However, as of January 2025, it is temporarily closed for conservation work.
+Helen’s Tower is managed by the Irish Landmark Trust.
+However, as of January 2025, it was temporarily closed for conservation work.
 No word on when it will re-open.

 ⭐️ Read Reviews of Helen’s Tower on TripAdvisor.